JohnDoe-collab-stack/RevHalt/REadme.md

 * `S1Set := { encode_halt e | Rev0_K K (Machine e) ∧ ¬ Provable(encode_halt e) }`

+The frontier is not "independence in the model-theoretic sense", it is "certified (external) but unprovable (internal)".

 ### Complementary Extension

 * `S3Set := S2 ∪ S1Set`